03 Dec How to Have a Happy Christmas Party

 Assuming you ignore this first piece of advice, don’t ignore those who tell you that you have had too much to drink and offer to put you in a taxi or Uber home.

-Assuming you get in a taxi or uber,, don’t get the driver to go around the block and come back to the party – nothing good will ever come of this!
+Assuming you get in a taxi, don’t get the driver to go around the block and come back to the party – nothing good will ever come of this!
 This happened to a friend of mine, who was HR Director at a firm, and she called the staff member’s mother to say her young daughter was on the way home.
 Then went home herself, unaware that the staff member had gone back.
 After three hours, her mother called the police!

 Don’t take it as an opportunity to bring up grievances or concerns about things that have happened during the course of the year.
 No one likes a drunk grudge holder.
 Your employer and especially the HR Manager don’t want to deal with this.
 It’s their down time too.
 See point 1.